reds-all-time-home-run-leaders

 Pérez enjoyed eight different seasons of 20-plus homers for the Reds, but the obvious peak came in 1969 and 1970 when he hit 37 and 40 homers, respectively.
 Let’s take a closer peek at this 1970 season, which was easily the best of his career.

 Not only did Pérez set single-season career-high marks in homers (40) and RBI (129), the same could be said for his batting average (.317), on-base percentage (.401), and slugging percentage (.589).
 He also placed third in NL MVP voting, which was the best he’d ever finish.
-Although the infielder stepped to the plate more in the first half (387) than in the second half (294), he clearly did the majority of his work to start the year.
+Although the infielder stepped to the plate more in the first half (387) than in the second half (294), he did the majority of his work to start the year.
 That can be evidenced by his slugging percentage (.678 vs. .477) and home runs (29 vs. 11) between these two periods.

 He was rather consistent through the first three months.
 In April, May, and June, Pérez slugged at least eight homers and drove in 20-plus runs.
 Over the final three months, he did that just once (he hit eight homers with 24 RBI in August) and slugged just one dinger in September.